-Section 552 goes on to state that no employer may require employees to work more than six days out of a seven-day period, and any employer that tries to enforce a seven-day workweek may be guilty of a misdemeanor.
+Section 552 goes on to state that no employer may require employees to work more than six days out of a seven-day period and any employer that tries to enforce a seven-day workweek may be guilty of a misdemeanor.

-If you are reading this and thinking to yourself, “My employer has me scheduled for the next nine days, one day off, and then 10 days back on…I have an employee rights dispute!” think again.
+If you are reading this and thinking to yourself, “My employer has me scheduled for the next nine consecutive days, one day off, and then 10 days back on…I have an employee rights dispute!” think again.
 The Labor Code does require one day of rest out of seven.

 According to Section 554, employees are not necessarily entitled to one day of rest in a period of seven days.
 Rather, they are entitled to one day off for every six days they work in the same calendar month.

-Exceptions to the Rule
+What Are the Exceptions to the Rule?

-Employers are required to inform employees that such instances might occur and that, in accepting employment, the employee also agrees to forego his or her seventh day of rest.
+Employers are required to inform employees that such instances might occur and that, in accepting employment, the employee also agrees to forgo their seventh day of rest.

 Employees Who Work Only Part-Time